TaylorDarneille/SEI713/python/python-catcollector/03-model-form-crud.md

 {% endblock %}
 ```

 There is a lot of Django template syntax in here so let's go over it.
-We are still putting our relevant content inside the \`

-`section.
-Inside there we see an HTMLelement with some things inside it.
-The`

-`is a security measure that makes it more difficult to forge illegal requests against our server.
+We are still putting our relevant content inside the `block content` section.
+Inside there we see an HTML form element with some things inside it.
+The`csrf_token`is a security measure that makes it more difficult to forge illegal requests against our server.
 It is called a Cross-Site Request Forgery token.
 Django generates it for every potential form submission and the form must return it to Django in order to be accepted.
 All we must do is include that line and everything works!
-Then we have an HTMLwith some Django syntax inside it.
-We add in`\` which creates a table for us and generates the form fields inside that table.
+Then we have an HTML table with some Django syntax inside it.
+We add in `form.as_table` which creates a table for us and generates the form fields inside that table.
 The last thing we add is a "submit" button.

 This form will be used for both `creating` and `updating`.
 The `delete` operation wants another file present.
 It will be used to confirm the deletion, basically asking the user if they are sure about what they are doing.
 In the same directory, create `cat_confirm_delete.html` and fill it thusly: